rododendron88/pinch_to_zoom_scrollable/README.md

 A widget that makes another one pinch zoom, and return to its initial size and position when released.

-PinchToZoomScrollableWidget is based on a fork of InteractiveViewer because the standard widget loses to ScrollView in GestureArena.
+PinchToZoomScrollableWidget is based on a fork of InteractiveViewer because the standard widget loses to ScrollView on GestureArena.

 Also, the widget can preserve its state by transitioning to the Overlay and back.